Pinafore/cl1-hw/dan/readme.md

 What you have to do
 ----------------

-Coding:
+Coding: (35 points)
 1. Understand the structure of the code.
 2. Write the data vectorize funtion.
 3. Write DAN model initialization.
 4. Write model forward function.
 5. Write the model training/testing function.
 We don't have unit test for this part, but to get reasonable performance, it's necessary to get it correct.

-Analysis:
+Analysis: (5 points)
 1. Report the accuracy of test set.
-(It would get around 0.8 accuracy)
+(Should easily get above 0.8 for category prediction, answer prediction is trickier but please report the things you tried)
 2. Look at the dev set, give some examples and explain the possible reasons why these examples are predicted incorrectly.